 Superimposed plot of Quality Class 1 and 2 (UAH, RSS and HadCRUT4) global monthly temperature estimates.
 As the base period differs for the individual temperature estimates, they have all been normalised by comparing with the average value of the initial 120 months (30 years) from January 1979 to December 2008.
 The heavy black line represents the simple running 37 month (c.
 3 year) mean of the average of all three temperature records.
 The numbers shown in the lower right corner represent the temperature anomaly relative to the individual 1979-2008 averages.
-Updated to December 2016.

 Superimposed plot of Quality Class 1, 2 and 3 global monthly temperature estimates (UAH, RSS, HadCRUT4, GISS and NCDC).
 As the base period differs for the individual temperature estimates, they have all been normalised by comparing with the average value of the initial 120 months (30 years) from January 1979 to December 2008.
 The heavy black line represents the simple running 37 month (c.
 3 year) mean of the average of all five temperature records.
 The numbers shown in the lower right corner represent the temperature anomaly relative to the individual 1979-2008 averages.
-Updated to December 2016.

-Please see notes on page 7 relating to the above three quality classes.
+12 Please see notes on page 7 relating to the above three quality classes.

 It should be kept in mind that satellite- and surfacebased temperature estimates are derived from different types of measurements, and that comparing them directly as done in the diagram above therefore may be somewhat problematical.
 However, as both types of estimate often are discussed together, the above diagram may nevertheless be of some interest.
-In fact, the different types of temperature estimates appear to agree as to the overall temperature variations on a 2-3 year scale, although on a shorter time scale there are often considerable differences between the individual records.
-However, since about 2003 the surface records are consistently drifting towards higher temperatures than the satellite records (see p.
+In fact, the different types of temperature estimates appear to agree as to the overall temperature variations on a 2-3-year scale, although on a shorter time scale there are often considerable differences between the individual records.
+However, since about 2003 the surface records are slowly drifting towards higher temperatures than the satellite records (see p.
 9).

 The average of all five global temperature estimates presently shows an overall stagnation, at least since 2002-2003.
-There has been no real increase in global air temperature since 1998, which however was affected by the oceanographic El Niño event.
-Also, the recent (2015-16) El Niño event is probably a relatively short-lived spike on a longer development.
-Neither has there been a temperature decrease since 2002-2003.
+There has been no significant increase in global air temperature since 1998, which however was affected by the oceanographic El Niño event.
+Also, the recent (2015-16) El Niño event may well represent a relatively short-lived spike on a longer development.
+The coming years will show if this is the case or not.
+Neither has there been a temperature decrease since about 2002-2003.

 The present temperature stagnation does not exclude the possibility that global temperatures will begin to increase again later.
-On the other hand, it also remains a possibility that Earth just now is passing a temperature peak, and that global temperatures will begin to decrease during the coming years.
-Time will show which of these two possibilities is correct.
+On the other hand, it also remains a possibility that Earth just now is passing an overall temperature peak, and that global temperatures will begin to decrease during the coming years.
+Again, time will show which of these possibilities is correct.